Take Time to Celebrate

 ‘When Saul heard their words, the Spirit of God came upon him in power, and he burned with anger.’

-I don’t often think of the Spirit of God coming on someone and bringing anger.
-I normally think of the Spirit of God setting people free from anger and bringing joy or peace or deep conviction.
+I don’t often think of the Spirit of God coming on somebody and bringing anger.
+I normally think of the Spirit of God setting people free from anger and bringing joy and peace or deep conviction.
 But anger against injustice moves us from apathy to action.

 Verse of the Day